wu-jingtao/EventSpace.js/README.en.md

 # Datacast.js

 [中文](README.md)
-######Translated by youdao

 Because of ` flux, redux, baobab ` are not satisfied with, so I write this framework.

-This is a data layer framework, work similar to the jQuery custom events.
-Side of the receiver (receive) to obtain data through registration
+This is a data layer framework, work similar to the jQuery custom events.Side by registering the receiver ` receive ` to obtain data
-, on the other side (send) function to corresponding to transmit data.
+, on the other side through ` send ` method corresponding to transmit data.

-Sending method (send) through an address string to determine which receivers need to be triggered.
+Sending method ` send ` via a path string to determine which receivers need to be triggered.

-Address string can have a hierarchy.For example ` grandfather.
+Path string can have a hierarchy.For example ` grandfather.
 Farther.
 Children `, intermediate by `. ` for segmentation.

 For the receiver, the child receiver can get data from the parent.And for sending function, The parent can send data to all children.